FusionAuth/fusionauth-site/astro/src/content/articles/authentication/login-failures.md

 When you care about providing great [authentication](/docs/v1/tech/core-concepts/authentication-authorization) experiences, like us (the few, the proud), there is nothing better than this chart - undeniable proof that our users are successfully logging in.
 And, more importantly, getting access to the features or data which that login process protects.
 That’s what most users are looking for, after all.

-The more people who successfully log in, the more sure we are that our solution scales and that users are entering the application smoothly.
+The more people who successfully log in, the more confident we are that our solution can handle a large number of users and that users are able to enter the application smoothly.

 However, do you track login _failures_ as much as you pay attention to login _successes_?
 At first,it doesn’t sound as exciting.
 You definitely won’t be hoping for a line up and to the right.
 Instead, you'll be hoping for a line trending downwards.
 Or better yet, one never ascending in the first place.